medvednic/jenkins-remote/README.md

 1. Docker-CE is installed on the remote machine using apt-get.
 2. Docker is configured to start on OS boot.

-Terraform is executed from the local machine to spin up the docker container which would run Jenkins on the remote machine (ocker provider also uses ssh host).
+Terraform is executed from the local machine to spin up the docker container which would run Jenkins on the remote machine (docker provider also uses ssh host).

 ### Things which can be improved
 * Host input validation